DeltaTecs/CaptainsEngineer/README.md

 # Setup
-The bot required NodeJS and is designed to work solely on Windows.
+The bot requires NodeJS and is designed to work solely on Windows.

 ## Prerequisites
 - NodeJS (tested on v16.13.1)